-CRDi stands for Common Rail Direct Injection meaning, direct injection of the fuel into the cylinders of a diesel engine via a single, common line, called the common rail which is connected to all the fuel injectors.
+CRDi stands for Common Rail Direct Injection, which refers to the direct injection of fuel into a diesel engine’s cylinders through a single high-pressure fuel line, known as the common rail, connected to all the injectors.

 More accurately measured and timed mixture spray in the combustion chamber significantly reducing unburned fuel gives CRDi the potential to meet future emission guidelines such as Euro V. CRDi engines are now being used in almost all Mercedes-Benz, Toyota, Hyundai, Ford and many other diesel automobiles.